 There are many possible causes of infertility.
 For 25% of couples, a cause cannot be identified.

 Approximately 80% to 85% of couples who are trying to become pregnant will successfully conceive within a year.
 Thus, infertility is commonly defined as the inability to achieve a pregnancy within 12 months of unprotected intercourse.
-However, certain patients may have recognized factors that preclude normal conception.
-For them, the 12-month period of waiting makes little sense.
+However, certain patients may have factors that preclude normal conception.
+For them, a 12-month period of waiting makes little sense.
 Common examples of women with such problems include those who have extremely irregular periods, a history of severe endometriosis, a history of previous tubal pregnancies, or other anatomical factors that would clearly lead to diminished fertility.
-Since fertility declines significantly as a woman ages, couples are encouraged to seek evaluation for fertility after 6 months of no contraception if the woman is older than age 35.
+Since fertility declines significantly as a woman ages, couples are encouraged to seek evaluation for fertility after 6 months of no contraception if the woman is older than 35 years old.

 The causes of infertility can be equally divided between the male and female partners in a couple.

-There are endometriosis, ovulatory dysfunction, diminished ovarian reserve, tubal factor, multiple factors(female only), uterine factor, multiple factors(female+male), male factor, unexplained cause and other causes.
+There are endometriosis, ovulatory dysfunction, diminished ovarian reserve, tubal factor, multiple factors(female only), uterine factor, multiple factors(female+male), male factor, unexplainable causes and other causes.